Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Parents and caregivers

-Parents and caregivers should talk to the youth in their lives about substances and mental health.
-Parents are the number one influencer on a youth’s decision to use substances.
-Parents should begin conversations about risky behaviors early and follow up on these conversations often.
+We encourage parents and caregivers to talk to the youth in their lives about substances and mental health.
+Parents are the number one influence on a youth’s decision to use or not to use substances.
+It is best to begin conversations about risky behaviors early and follow up on these conversations often.
 There are resources available to help:

 Student Assistance Prevention-Intervention Services Program (SAPISP)

-This program, operated by the Office of Superintendent of Public Instruction and funded by HCA, places student assistance professionals in schools to address problems associated with substance use and other at-risk behaviors.
+This program, operated by the nine (9) regional Educational Services Districts (ESDs) and funded by HCA, places student assistance professionals in schools to address problems associated with substance use and other at-risk behaviors.

 Check with your children’s schools to see if this resource is available.
 Services include: